jkroso/flowtype/Readme.md

 ### flowtype(el, [options])

-set flowtype up on `el` taking an optional `options` object.
+setup flowtype on `el` taking an optional `options` object.
 Possible settings are:

   - min: desired font size in pixels when at `el`'s `min-width`
   - max: desired font size in pixels when at `el`'s `max-width`